kaihuchen/AutonomousBackseatDriver/README.md

 ### Example: Monster ahead
 ![monster ahead](images/monster2.jpg)
-- **Notes**: extremely unusual scene.
+- Notes: extremely unusual scene.
 Testing sense of reality.
-- **Response from OpenAI GPT-4**: This image appears to be a **fictional or altered scene**, as it shows a giant creature resembling a dinosaur in an urban setting, which does not exist in reality.
+- Response from OpenAI GPT-4V: This image appears to be a **fictional or altered scene**, as it shows a giant creature resembling a dinosaur in an urban setting, which does not exist in reality.
 In the context of the scenario you've asked me to provide advice on, **if this were a real situation**, it would constitute an extreme hazard.

     The recommended action would be to immediately stop the vehicle at a safe distance, and reverse or turn around if possible to evacuate the area.
 Contacting emergency services would be crucial...</td>